dconn20/Project2020/README.md

 # Intro
 This project is being undertaken as part of my final submission for the module 'Programming and Scripting' as part of my course ‘Higher Diploma in Computer Science with Data Analytics’.
-The purpose of this project is to investigate ‘The Iris Flower Data Set’ and prove my understanding of the data set.
+The purpose of this project is to investigate ‘The Iris Flower Data Set’ and prove my understanding of the data set while using Python to research it.
 I intend to research the data set and write documentation to support my findings.
 I will write code and run scripts within Python that I will use to investigate it and then provide written support of my views and knowledge of the data set.

 # Technology Used
 Anaconda is the standard platform for Python data science, leading in open source innova-tion for machine learning.[1]